 Raised Vegetable Bed

 A well-constructed bed should be at least 2' tall and no wider than 4', but can be as long as desired.
 Mark off the intended surface area with twine, build the walls to the planned height, and fill the bed with a light-weight soil.
-Incorporate compost into the bed at a rate of 2/3 soil to 1/3 compost.
-Perform a soil test after the first crop year.
+Avoid using soil that includes a heavy salt content.
+Include 5% organic material.
+Include 5% organic material.
+After the first crop year, perform a soils test to determine if additional soil amendments are desired.

 Squash, melon and sweet corn perform more consistently when planted directly in the ground.